ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 ---
-label: 'styles-and-assets'
+collection: docs
-menu: side
+title: Styles and Assets
-title: 'Styles and Assets'
+label: Styles and Assets
-index: 6
+order: 6
-linkheadings: 3
+tocHeading: 3
 ---

 ## Styles and Assets